HangX-Ma/cs61c-sp22/README.md

 # Great Ideas in Computer Architecture (Machine Structures) CS 61C Spring 2022

 This repository records the study progress of CS 61C course.
 You can take a reference but don't plagiarize the codes for your own study tasks.
+> :star2: This course has been fully uploaded and all assignments have been finished.

 ## Labs